nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 6. If this is your first time reading our user guide, you can refer to our [Guide Walkthrough](#guide-walkthrough) section to learn how to navigate the guide, and eventually the app.

 --------------------------------------------------------------------------------------------------------------------
-## Overview of Internbuddy
+## Overview of InternBuddy

-InternBuddy is designed specifically for students who are searching for internships.
+InternBuddy is specially designed for students who are searching for internships.
 With InternBuddy, there is no need for you to juggle between multiple apps just to manage your multiple internship applications.
 This app values your **Time** and **Experience** by placing efficiency as one of its core principles.
 Let InternBuddy help you manage your internship application details so you can focus on acing your assessments and interviews!